-Based on estimates of the largest possible SXR flare, the obtained scaling laws, and the observations used in this work, we estimate the most intense SEP proton fluxes and fluences that the Sun can produce, as well as the corresponding SEP spectra (for both quantities).
-In the concluding section of this study implications for the effects of solar superflares on the radiation environment are put forward and discussed.
+Based on estimates of the largest possible SXR flare, the obtained scaling laws, and the observations used in this work, we estimate the most intense SEP proton fluxes and fluences that the Sun can produce, and the corresponding SEP spectra (for both quantities).
+In the concluding section of this study the implications of the effects of solar superflares on the radiation environment are put forward and discussed.